idrsolutions/buildvu-python-client/README.rst

 Code of Conduct
 ===============

-Short version: Donâ€™t be an awful person.
+Short version: Don't be an awful person.

-Longer version: Everyone interacting in the BuildVu Python Client projectâ€™s codebases, issue trackers, chat rooms and mailing lists is expected to follow the `code of conduct`_.
+Longer version: Everyone interacting in the BuildVu Python Client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the `code of conduct`_.

 --------------

 Copyright 2018 IDRsolutions

-Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.